jessiezhou819/personal-website/README.md

 # personal-website
-| HTML5, CSS, JavaScript, Fetch API Apr - May 2024
+| HTML5, CSS, JavaScript, Fetch API
 <br>
 - Developed a responsive personal portfolio in HTML that functions seamlessly on both mobile and desktop devices<br>
 - Utilized modern CSS techniques to deliver an adaptive layout and smooth user experience<br>